 Grants are game changers.
 Learn how to craft a winning strategy.

 You’ll return home with tools to unlock new sources of financial support — and ultimately reach more people with the message of God’s love.
-The in-person event welcomes clergy, staff, and laity, including those with limited experience in the field.
+The in-person events welcomes clergy, staff, and laity, including those with limited experience in the field.
 Your time at the Foundation will prepare you to:

 About the facilitator